4. CALYPSO Parameters

 Fmax = float

-The converage condition.
+The coverage condition.
 The optimization will stop when all the force of each atom is smaller than Fmax.

 Default: 0.1